Whether starting a freelance business or running a growing agency or B2B brand, generating quality leads is the name of the game.

 - Email 5: Describe how your product or service solves one of their key pain points and ask if they’d like a demo or consultation

-Strategy 3: Create Thought Leadership Content
+Strategy 3: Create thought leadership content

-Step 1: Choose a Topic (& Create Your Ebook)
+Step 1: Choose a topic

-Step 2: Build a Landing Page
+Step 2: Build a landing page

 You could create the best, most insightful ebook the world has ever seen, but without a high-quality landing page optimized toward conversion, you won’t generate the leads you deserve.

-You can take inspiration from other landing pages that perform well in your niche by simply converting them to pdf by using a webpage to pdf API, for taking notes and then converting them back into a lead generation machine.
+You can take inspiration from other landing pages that perform well in your niche by simply converting them to pdf using a webpage to pdf API for taking notes, and then converting them back into a lead generation machine.

-The following best practices will help you do that:
+The following best practices will help you:

-- Write a compelling title that shows visitors they’ve come to the right place
+- Write a compelling title that shows visitors they’ve come to the right place.

-- Craft a strong call to action that speaks to the benefits of downloading
+- Craft a strong call to action that speaks to the benefits of downloading.

 The Omniconvert Reveal tool can help you do just that by tracking customer analytics and segmentation.
 The tool segments customers based on buying behavior and then uses that data to create personalized buying journeys.

-Step 3: Promote It
+Step 3: Promote it

 - Running ads on Facebook, Google, and Linkedin

-Strategy 4: Write In-Depth Blog Content
+Strategy 4: Write in-depth blog content

 - Target the right keywords: Use a tool like Ubersuggest to find relevant keywords you can naturally reference throughout your blog.

-Once you narrow down on a keyword, it is all important that you make sure you can rank for it.
+Once you choose a keyword, make sure you can rank for it.
 Ubersuggest can help you with this too.

-Strategy 5: Run a Webinar
+Strategy 5: Run a webinar

-If you’ve never run a webinar before, don’t worry: they’re not much different from creating any other piece of in-depth, lead generation-focused content.
+If you’ve never run a webinar before, don’t worry.
+They’re not much different from creating any other piece of in-depth, lead-generation-focused content.
 You still need to: